 Become a Humanist Chaplain

-Do you consider yourself a humanist?
+Do you consider yourself a Humanist?
 Do you want to support people who need help?
-Then why not consider becoming a volunteer humanist chaplain.
-Our network relies on volunteers like yourself to help people in need.
+Then why not consider becoming a volunteer Humanist Chaplain.
+Our network supports people such as yourself to provide the much needed Humanist perspective in organisations and society as a whole.

 What does it involve?